BilhaNanetia/phase-4-final-project/README.md

 - User registration and login with JWT authentication.
 - Logged in users can create and share their own recipes.
 - Logged in users can search and browse recipes from an external API
-- Logged in users can click on a recipe to view detailed information, including ingredients, instructions, and author details.
+- Logged in users can click on a recipe to view detailed information, including ingredients and instructions
 - Logged in users can view a list of all recipes.
 - Logged in users can comment on recipes.
 - Logged in users can manage their own profile